 1924- The song “Happy Birthday to You” copyrighted by Claydon Sunny.

 1936- Screenwriter Dudley Nichols publicly refuses the Best Screenplay Oscar for John Ford’s “The Informer” as protest in support of the struggling Writer’s Guild.

 1946- Alex Raymond's comic strip 'Rip Kirby" premiered.

 1952- Ronald Reagan married Nancy Davis at the Little Red Church on Coldwater Canyon blvd. in L.A.
-William Holden was best man.
+William Holden was their best man.

 1952- Ernest Hemingway wrote a letter to his publisher:" I've completed a new novel.
 I think it's my best one to date."
 The Old Man and the Sea.

 1956- Burger King introduced their signature hamburger the Whopper.